Web Content Accessibility Guidelines – WCAG for Fair Play on the Web

 Ethics Meet Business Goals

 Similar to wheelchair ramps in building design, content accessibility is ethically and legally binding for website developers and content providers on the web.
-However the legal mandate is eclipsed by commercial benefits of compliance to WCAG 2.0 which gives businesses right reasons to implement the guidelines in web design.
-If your business has a website it should be accessible to all the users.
-It should be noted that a considerable size of internet generation is ageing, along with the fact that 3-7 % of the web users are partially disabled.
-Hence it’s wise for website operators to consider accessibility for this group of users, it adds to website traffic and eliminates those avertable bounces.
+However, the legal mandate is eclipsed by the commercial benefits of compliance with WCAG 2.0, which gives businesses the right reasons to implement the guidelines in web design.
+If your business has a website, it should be accessible to all users.
+It should be noted that a considerable portion of the internet generation is ageing, along with the fact that 3-7 % of the web users are partially disabled.
+Hence, it’s wise for website operators to consider accessibility for this group of users, as it adds to website traffic and eliminates those avoidable bounces.

-A lot of disabled and elderly people prefer online shopping and use internet for many other services.
-When the website is not friendly for these users they might get put off.
-Digital reading and online learning is prevalent among the netizens, the portal or the platform needs to be accessible and user friendly for all kind or users. iPublishCentral Suite of products from Impelsys considers accessibility is for all and is designed to accommodate the elderly and disabled. iPublishCentral Ebooks the ebooks delivery platform for publishers and retailers is WCAG 2.0 compatible, meeting level “AA” of the guideline.
-Navigating and reading on iPublishCentral Ebooks portals and standalone readers is comfortable for all group of users as it meets W3C’s criteria for accessibility.
+A lot of disabled and elderly people prefer online shopping and use the internet for many other services.
+When the website is not friendly for these users, they might get put off.
+Digital reading and online learning are prevalent among the netizens; the portal or the platform needs to be accessible and user-friendly for all kinds of users. mon’k of products from Impelsys considers accessibility for all and is designed to accommodate the elderly and disabled. mon’k Ebooks, the ebooks delivery platform for publishers and retailers, is WCAG 2.0 compatible, meeting level “AA” of the guideline.
+Navigating and reading on mon’k Ebooks portals and standalone readers is comfortable for all groups of users as it meets W3C’s criteria for accessibility.

 Implementation

-There’s no need of extensive design overhaul to accommodate the Content Accessibility Guidelines recommended by WCAG 2.0.
-While it’s wise to implement the rules at the design stage some changes and additions like responsive design for mobile access, keyword navigation and using higher color contrast meet most of the recommended guidelines.
-However it’s recommended to refer to the guidelines provided in the W3C website.
+There’s no need for an extensive design overhaul to accommodate the Content Accessibility Guidelines recommended by WCAG 2.0.
+While it’s wise to implement the rules at the design stage, some changes and additions, like responsive design for mobile access, keyword navigation, and using higher color contrast, meet most of the recommended guidelines.
+However, it’s recommended to refer to the guidelines provided on the W3C website.

-For content providers who use third party tools like iPublishCentral Ebooks it’s advisable to keep the content simple and understandable, use higher color contrast, use alternative text for non-text content and keep the information structured.
-The platform meets WCAG 2.0 accessibility standard, it provides keyword navigation, text-to-speech conversion and meets other accessibility criteria.
+For content providers who use third-party tools like mon’k Ebooks, it’s advisable to keep the content simple and understandable, use higher color contrast, use alternative text for non-text content, and keep the information structured.
+The platform meets WCAG 2.0 accessibility standards, and it provides keyword navigation, text-to-speech conversion, and meets other accessibility criteria.

 Web content accessibility is more than providing access to the disabled.
-The concept also requires to provide consistent unhindered access to users across devices, browser types and various screen sizes.
-Supporting accessibility testing is good for businesses while it also helps the social credibility of an organization by allowing equal access to all.
-The goal of internet is to provide information and education without discrimination, WCAG guidelines which are robust and stable go a long way in upholding the philosophy of equal access, helping the users worldwide take most advantage of the web.
+The concept also requires providing consistent, unhindered access to users across devices, browser types, and various screen sizes.
+Supporting accessibility testing is good for businesses, while it also helps the social credibility of an organization by allowing equal access to all.
+The goal of the internet is to provide information and education without discrimination.
+WCAG guidelines, which are robust and stable, go a long way in upholding the philosophy of equal access, helping users worldwide take full advantage of the web.